AcademySoftwareFoundation/OpenCue/CONTRIBUTING.md

 The development cycle for a code change should follow this protocol:

-1. Create a topic branch in your local repository, following the naming format "feature/<your-feature>" or "bugfix/<your-fix>".
+1. Create a topic branch in your local repository.

 2. Make changes, compile, and test thoroughly.
 Code style should match existing style and conventions, and changes should be focused on the topic the pull